ethan-young/seccyd-wj-subtests/README.md

-This repository contains a pregistration, data, code, an (eventual) reproducible manuscript/supplemebt for a project entilted (working title) “Within-person cognitive performance across abilities among adversity-exposed people in the SECCYD”.
+This repository contains a pregistration, data, code, an (eventual) reproducible manuscript/supplemebt for a project entilted (working title) “Within-person cognitive performance across abilities among adversity-exposed people in the SECCYD.”

 ## Directory Structure